hyperledger/fabric-samples/test-network/README.md

 export $(./setOrgEnv.sh Org2 | xargs)
 ```

+(Note bash v4 is required for the scripts)

 You will now be able to run the `peer` commands in the context of Org2.
 If a different command prompt you can run the same command with Org1 instead.
 The `setOrgEnv` script outputs a series of `<name>=<value>` strings.
 These can then be fed into the export command for your current shell

+## Chaincode-as-a-service

+To learn more about how to use the improvements to the Chaincode-as-a-service please see this [tutorial](./test-network/../CHAINCODE_AS_A_SERVICE_TUTORIAL.md).
+It is expected that this will move to augment the tutorial in the [Hyperledger Fabric ReadTheDocs](https://hyperledger-fabric.readthedocs.io/en/release-2.4/cc_service.html)